autowarefoundation/scenario-simulator-failure-evaluation-tool/README.md

 - If the scenario is already failing with your .repos file (expected), the tool will start iterating over the repos going back one by one until it stops by the search date you provided.
 - Whenever the tool comes to a combination of commits that is making autoware not compiling, the tool does not invoke the scenario simulator
 - When the tool comes to a combination of commits that is compiling autoware successfully and passing in the scenario simulator, it stops the searching process and prints and creates the output for you.
+- The tool provides a mermaid visualization for the Autoware user in order to easily check which commits were being used when the scenario passed

 ### What is the expected output when a failing scenario becomes passing in one iteration ?
 - The tool provides the output printed in the command line and the same information in two separate files.